mbradds/pipeline-profiles/readme.md

 Here is a list of things I'm stuck on and potentially need help with!

-1. **GitHub action for backend tests**

-I've got an action started for setting up the pipeline-profiles conda environment and running the python units tests but its not working.
-I've disabled the action on GitHub.
-The yml file is here: `.github/test-backend.yml`

-2. **Webpack runtime chunk**
+1. **Webpack runtime chunk**

 It looks like a runtime chunk is required based on the webpack pattern I've set up.
 Each profile has a runtime chunk that serves as the main entrypoint for the other chunks.
 I would like to avoid this if possible!

-3. **vendor chunk structure**

-Right now, I've got two vendor chunks.
-One for highcharts and one for leaflet.
-Should these be combined into one large vendor chunk?
+- update: I used react-dev-utils to inline the "entry" chunk, but its no longer working!

-4. **CER databases or Open Gov?**
+2. **CER databases or Open Gov?**

 The core datasets are all pulled directly from Open Gov. I need to do this to maintain consistency with Open Gov, but connecting to CER databases would allow for really cool daily updates once the ci/cd pipeline is ready.
 This is going to take some time to migrate!